amirih/parallelProgrammingCourse/README.md

 # parallelProgrammingCourse
-Parallel Programming Course | Master Students
+Parallel Programming Course | Master Students | University of Guilan

 Videos are available on YouTube: